Dongfeng Z9: Overview

-Design and features
+Design

 The Z9 uses blacked out A, B, and C-pillars.
 There are Z-shaped daytime running lights in the front and the taillights are also Z-shaped.
 Body cladding is present in the front and rear.
 There are rounded wheel arches and the model also features a grille with a hexagonal pattern.

+Frontier Pro

 The Nissan Frontier Pro differentiates in the design from the Z9 as it uses a full-width light bar with the light bar inspired by the D21 Hardbody.
 The Nissan wordmark is embedded into the tailgate and serves as a taillight.

+Features

 All models receive 18-inch rims and 265/65R18 tires as standard.

 Faux leather is used as the seating material in the interior.
 All models can be had with a height-adjustable multifunction steering wheel wrapped in synthetic leather.
 Regardless of trim, a 10.25-inch digital cluster is standard.
 A digital display is used on lower trims while a virtual digital cluster with an LCD display is used on higher trims.
 A 12-inch touchscreen is used on lower trims, with higher trims receiving a slightly larger 12.8-inch screen.

-Nissan Frontier Pro
+Nissan Frontier Pro/Navara Pro

 The Nissan Frontier Pro is the Nissan version of the Z9.
 It was revealed at the 2025 Shanghai Auto Show, initially as a plug-in hybrid.
 It was showcased alongside the N7.
-The Frontier Pro will go on sale at the end of 2025.
-In May of 2025 a Nissan engineer confirmed to Australia's Drive that an SUV version of the Frontier Pro is being considered.
+In May 2025 a Nissan engineer confirmed to Australia's Drive that an SUV version of the Frontier Pro is being considered.

 An ICE version of the Frontier Pro was unveiled during Dongfeng Nissan's 40th anniversary event on October 16, 2025.
 Only the diesel version was showcased at the event and is available with the M9T diesel engine and the 8-speed automatic transmission.

 Pre-sales of the Frontier Pro began on October 30, 2025.
 At the start of pre-sales a gasoline version was also announced, and the plug-in hybrid version's power output was increased to 410 horsepower compared to 402 horsepower when the Frontier Pro was first announced.
 The Frontier Pro comes standard with four-wheel-drive.

+The Frontier Pro went on sale on November 27, 2025.

+In April 2026, Nissan confirmed that the Frontier Pro will be exported to the Middle East as the Navara Pro.